Does acupuncture hurt?

 How does acupuncture work?

-Acupuncture serves as a stimulus causing the transmission of various signals within the body.
+Acupuncture serves as a stimulus causing the transmission of various signals within the body, depending on where an acupuncture needle is placed.
 A promising scientific theory of the mechanism behind this transmission is that acupuncture activates opioid receptors.
 Once activated, opioid receptors can transmit signals that relieve pain and induce a sense of calm, two of the main reasons people seek acupuncture!
 The uses of various acupuncture points (where the needles go) have been developed through empirical testing of theories based on the observation of nature, human and otherwise, going back thousands of years.

 Are there any side effects?